Vermonster/copycat/README.md

 Since Copycat data is stored locally on an indexed table with no foreign keys, page loads are very fast and changes appear instantly.

-In a view, use the Rails i18N.translate() method where you would like to display some editable copy:
+In a view, use the Rails i18n translate method where you would like to display some editable copy:

 ```erb